Shumai: Thai khanom jeeb

+For Chinese khamom jeebs or shumei, in some southern provinces such as Phuket or Trang, the dipping sauce is different from other regions, namely, it is a reddish-brown and sweet sauce.
+Eating khanom jeebs with this dipping sauce is part of eating dim sum and is a common breakfast culture of Trang locals.

 Vietnamese xíu mại

 Xíu mại in Vietnam has minced pork, onion, scallion and shredded bread as the main ingredients and is cooked in tomato sauce.
 It is usually served in a roll of bánh mì for breakfast.
 Because the recipe omits dough wrappings, it is more akin to a meatball rather than shumai.